songningqiang/FANFIC/README.md

 ```
 ./nonunitarity
 ```
+Other codes can also be compiled in a similar way by referring to the Makefile.

 **infersourcecomposition.cc**: infer the posterior of f_e in the source flavor composition (f_e:1-f_e:0) with the oscillation parameters constrained by NuFIT or future oscillation experiments and the Earth flavor compositions constrained by IceCube or future neutrino telescopes